Mining industry of the Democratic Republic of the Congo: Colonialism in the DRC (1885-1960)

 The Democratic Republic of the Congo has a long history of colonization, divided into two major parts: the reign of King Leopold II from 1885 to 1908, and Belgian colonization from 1908 to 1960.
 During this colonial regime, the Congolese were subjected to massive exploitation and human rights abuses.
 The country attracted European powers due to the increased global demand for rubber.
 In order to keep up with the demand, a reign of terror was imposed on the citizens.
 Those who refused or failed to deliver the quotas of rubber had their right hands severed by soldiers, as ordered by King Leopold II.
 Eventually, because of the human atrocities committed during this time, Leopold was forced to give up power, signing it over to Belgium, who renamed it to the Belgian Congo.
 Up until its independence in 1960, the DRC continued to be subjected to exploitation, discrimination, and racial segregation.

 Congo Free State and Belgian Congo (1885–1960)

+This 1913 photograph depicts aspects of labor and daily life in the Belgian Congo.
+It shows Congolese workers searching for gold-bearing alluvial deposits under the supervision of a European in Kanwa, located between the Aruwimi River and the Uélé River.
+The image originates from the publication Panorama du Congo, issued by the Touring Club de Belgique.

 Several mining companies were established under Belgian rule, such as Union Minière du Haut-Katanga in 1906, Forminière in 1913, and Société minière du Bécéka in 1919.
 Mines active in this period included the Kipushi Mine.
 For example, the Belgian colonial administrator Georges Moulaert was active in setting up several mining companies, but was publicly criticized for heavy use of forced labour in his gold mining operations.

 DRC and Zaire (1960–1997)

-During the Congo crisis, Belgian companies were significant supporters of the failed attempts by the State of Katanga and South Kasai to establish their own states independent of the DRC.
-Patrice Lumumba was the country's first democratically elected prime minister, however, this anti-colonial view was rejected and Belgian mercenaries conspired to assassinate him.
-A violent dictator, Joseph Mobutu was put in his place and upheld the Western agenda for 32 years.
-Following the end of the crisis, most of the mining assets of Belgian-owned companies were nationalized as Congolese state-owned companies, usually known as parastatal companies.